ThomasQuinnKelly/bip-reference-person/local-dev/swa/README.md

 		```
 	* Follow the prompts, and supply information or perform actions as directed.
 	* Read the message that is output when the script finishes.
+	* Consider committing and pushing the new files created by the script (in your project local-dev/swa/tags directory).
 4. Use the created submission files to [submit the code review request](https://wiki.mobilehealth.va.gov/pages/viewpage.action?pageId=26774489) to SwA

 ## Maintenance